material-components/material-components-ios/components/Chips/README.md

 # Chips

-Chips represent complex entities, such as a contact, in small blocks.
+Chips are compact elements that represent an input, attribute, or action.

 ## Design & API documentation